coderefinery/git-intro/content/browsing.md

 - We used to start by directly going and creating a repository.
 This was abstract and hard to understand.
-- Instead, we'll show you all the cool stuff in a git repository first, and then start adding files.
+- Instead, we'll show you all the cool stuff in a Git repository first, and then start adding files.
 - We use an example recipe book we created just for this course.
 - By the end of the course, you'll know how to contribute your own